Muhammed-Alsmawi/contact-management-system/README.md

 # Contacts Management System

-This Software is responsible for managing contacts just like google contacts and it developed with
+This Software is for managing contacts and it is developed with
 1. Laravel
 2. Inertia
 3. Vue